apostrophecms/apostrophe-documentation/tutorials/core-concepts/01-pages-and-navigation/page-templates.md

 Some modules are always a part of Apostrophe whether you configure them or not, and you can create your own modules to meet the needs of your project.
 To learn more abuou modules, visit the [Modules section](/tutorials/core-concepts/06-modules/README.md).

 In order for any new page template to load, you must add it to `app.js`.
-When you add a new page template to `app.js`, remember, you're not creating a new page.
-You're registering a page template that can be used to create new pages.
+When you add a new page template to `app.js`, remember, you're not creating a new page: you're registering a page template that can be used to create new pages.

 ### Example: Adding a Page Template to `app.js`